skypilot-org/skypilot/docs/source/getting-started/installation.rst

 RunPod
 ~~~~~~~~~~

 `RunPod <https://runpod.io/>`__ is a specialized AI cloud provider that offers low-cost GPUs.
-To configure RunPod access, go to the `Settings <https://www.runpod.io/console/user/settings>`_ page on your RunPod console and generate an API key.
+To configure RunPod access, go to the `Settings <https://www.runpod.io/console/user/settings>`_ page on your RunPod console and generate an **API key**.
 Then, run:

 .. code-block:: shell

-  pip install runpod
+  pip install "runpod>=1.5.1"
   runpod config